radekstasiak/roman-android/README.md

 # roman-android
-The goal of this app is to help user remember to stay romantic in their relationship as it can be easily forgotten in the midst of the daily mundane routine.
-At the moment Im using this concept as a playground to familiarise myself with the Compose framework
+Simple app concept used as a playground to familiarise myself with the Compose framework

 ## current functionality
 - standard app structure with navigation, build using `Compose` framework